vega/altair/doc/user_guide/importing.rst

 Currently, this points to the Vega-Lite 2.x API, which can be imported explicitly as::

-  from altair.vegalite import v2 as alt
+  import altair.vegalite.v2 as alt

 The older, Vega-Lite 1.x Python API is available as::

-  from altair.vegalite import v1 as alt
+  import altair.vegalite.v1 as alt

 Vega
 ----

 To import the Python API for Vega 3.x, use::

-  from altair.vega import v3 as vega
+  import altair.vega.v3 as vega

 To import the Python API for Vega 2.x, use::

-  from altair.vega import v2 as vega
+  import altair.vega.v2 as vega